-For more information, see "Parsing XML Documents in a Servlet" on page 3-4.
+For more information, see Section 3.2.3, "Parsing XML Documents in a Servlet."

-WebLogic XSLT JSP Tag Library
+1.6.8 WebLogic XSLT JSP Tag Library

 The JSP tag library provides a simple tag that enables access to the default XSLT transformer from within a Java Server Page (JSP) running on WebLogic Server.
 Currently, this tag supports the default XSLT transformer only; you cannot use the tag to transform an XML document from within a JSP using a different transformer.